 Mary is a writer and editor with expertise in political science and business.
 As acquisitions editor at the Brookings Institution Press, she published books on a wide range of public policy issues.
 Before moving to Washington, DC, she conducted research on competitive strategy at Harvard Business School and co-authored numerous case studies, articles, and a book.
 She serves on the board of Horizons Greater Washington.

 Leslie is a founding member of Many Hands.
 She is an attorney who worked at Hogan & Hartson, primarily for clients in the health care field.
 Leslie has been actively engaged in her daughters' schools and has served as the chair of many book fairs, auctions and other fundraising and community building efforts.
 She served as the President of the Holton-Arms board of trustees where she was involved in strategic planning, financial oversight and fundraising.
 Leslie has also served on the board of the Noyes Children's Library Foundation.

-Anna Gunnarsson Pfeiffer graduated from Duke in 1977 with a major in Economics.
-She then earned an MBA in Marketing from the George Washington University.
-Upon graduation from G.W., she built a career in Sales and Marketing with AT&T. Over the past twenty years, she has served on the Boards of various local and national not-for-profit organizations such as The National Symphony Orchestra, The Washington National Opera, The Parents Council of Washington, Duke University, the Holton-Arms School and the St. Francis Episcopal Day School.
+Anna graduated from Duke University with a major in Economics and earned an MBA in Marketing from the George Washington University.
+Upon graduation from GW, she built a career in sales and marketing with AT&T. Over the past twenty years, she has served on the Boards of various local and national nonprofit organizations, including Duke University, The National Symphony Orchestra, The Washington National Opera, The Capital Speakers Club, The Parents Council of Washington, Holton-Arms School, and St. Francis Episcopal Day School.